Decomposition and framing of F-bundles and applications to quantum cohomology: Spectral decomposition of maximal F-bundles

 The notion of F-manifold was introduced by Hertling and Manin as a weaker version of Frobenius manifolds, see \cite{Hertling_Manin_Weak_Frobenius_manifolds} and the monograph \cite[I.\S5]{Manin_Frobenius_manifolds}.

 \begin{definition}[F-manifold] Let $B$ be a smooth formal scheme or a smooth $\bbk$-analytic space.
-An F-manifold structure on $B$ is a $\mathcal{O}_B$-bilinear commutative associative product $\star$ on the tangent bundle $TB$, satisfying the \emph{F-identity} for every local vector fields $X,Y,Z$ and $W$
+An F-manifold structure on $B$ is a $\mathcal{O}_B$-bilinear commutative associative product $\star$ on the tangent bundle $TB$, satisfying the \emph{F-identity}: for any (local) vector fields $X,Y,Z,W$ we have

 where

 \end{definition}

 We prove the following decomposition result for formal F-manifolds.